Magnesium for PCOS

 The majority of Western diets don’t provide sufficient magnesium and as a result, most people are deficient.
 Also, The World Health Organization estimates that 75% of Americans don’t meet the recommended daily intake (RDI) of magnesium.
 However, This is could be due to many factors including poor soil concentrations, abundance of processed and refined foods that are stripped of magnesium, lack of fruits and vegetables, stress, alcohol, certain medications (birth control pills), taking too high amounts of other nutrients (calcium, sodium, and iron), and medical conditions such as insulin resistance or metabolic syndrome, which may interfere with the utilization of magnesium.Also, Eating a high protein diet or too many foods that contain oxalic acid (found in spinach and chard), or phytic acid (found in seeds and grains) can affect the absorption of magnesium too.

 6 Important Benefits of Magnesium for

 Magnesium is a well-known treatment for headache and migraine pain.
-It works to relax blood vessels so they don’t narrow.
-In doing so, it prevents small clots that contribute to migraine tension.
+Also, It works to relax blood vessels so they don’t narrow.
+However, In doing so, it prevents small clots that contribute to migraine tension.